Time adaptivity in model predictive control: Introduction

-Our method aims to present a general framework for linear quadratic control problems where the prediction horizon and the time discretization is computed automatically using an error estimator.
-Our approach works as follows: in a first step, we rewrite the optimality conditions as a second order in time and fourth order in space elliptic equation for the state variable.
-Introducing an auxiliary variable, we can split this equation into a coupled system of two second order in space elliptic equations.
-The advantage of considering a reformulation of the optimality conditions is, in particular, that we can apply classical concepts from residual based a-posteriori error control.
-This allows to construct a suitable time grid for the state which is related to the \textit{optimal} state solution.
-The idea is based on \cite{GonHZ12}, and now transferred for a mixed formulation where the a-posteriori error estimate is obtained from a semi-time discrete mixed form.
-The method assumes that the structure of the temporal grid is not sensitive against changes in the spatial resolution and verified heuristically by numerical examples (see \cite{AllGH16,AllGH18}).
-The use of an a-posteriori error estimator leads us to two different approaches. \begin{enumerate} \item An adaptive horizon is carried out using the a-posteriori error estimates before starting the MPC algorithm.
-We prescribe the number of time instances we want to deal with and the algorithm determines where to collocate them.
-Then, choosing the number of instances we get an adaptive prediction horizon. \item An adaptive time grid in each subinterval of the MPC method.
-This way allows to compute the solution in the most important time instances and to obtain a grid which is not equidistant. \end{enumerate} Those two methods are fully general and applicable without any particular requirements.
-We have presented preliminary work towards time adaptivity in MPC together with model reduction utilizing proper orthogonal decomposition (POD) in talks and posters in various workshops and conferences, e.g.\ ICCOPT 2019, FGS 2019.
-While editing the final version of our manuscript the work \cite{GSSnew} appeared, where goal-oriented adaptation concepts are proposed to adaptively solve the optimization problems appearing in every step of the MPC algorithm.
-However, the a-posteriori concepts proposed there differ from our approach which relies on residual based a-posteriori error analysis for the elliptic space-time reformulation of the optimality systems appearing in every step of the MPC algorithm.
+Our adaptive concept is implemented with the first statement of the {\bf For-loop} in Algorithm \ref{Alg:NMPC_on} and works as follows: in a first step, we rewrite the optimality conditions of the MPC optimization problem \eqref{MPC:FinHor_on} as a second order in time and fourth order in space elliptic equation for the state variable, to which we then apply classical concepts from residual based a-posteriori error control for the time variable.
+This allows to construct a time grid for the state which is related to the \textit{optimal} state solution and, at the same time, delivers the length $\tau$ of the application horizon in the current MPC step.
+The idea is based on \cite{GonHZ12}, and now is transferred for a mixed formulation, where the a-posteriori error estimate is obtained from a semi-time discrete mixed form.
+For the fast computation of the adaptive time grid we use a coarse spatial discretization, where we assume that the structure of the temporal grid is not sensitive against changes in the spatial resolution.
+This is verified heuristically by numerical examples in e.g.\ \cite{AllGH16,AllGH18}.
+In a second step the resulting time grid is used for the numerical solution of the MPC optimization problem \eqref{MPC:FinHor_on}, where we use the control and the state obtained from the computation of the adaptive grid as initialization for the solution procedure.
+Finally, the state is updated on the application horizon $[t_i,t_i+\tau_i]$ through the solution of the parabolic equation \eqref{heatdepletion} with the optimal control $u^N$.